christian7974/DataStructures/README.md

 # Data Structures Portfolio

 ## Inspiration
-I wanted to teach myself Java as I did not have too many projects with Object-Oriented Programming.
+I wanted to teach myself Java as I did not have too many projects that involved Object-Oriented Programming.
 I chose Java over other object-oriented languages since it lends itself to web application development better than other languages such as C++ and C.

 I thought the best way of practicing Java while keeping my programming skills sharp was to implement data structures and algorithms, since those are very important pillars in computer science and software engineering.
 I also wanted to work on JavaDoc comments so that people understand what a given method does and some of the intermediate steps of those methods.
+Hopefully, someone stumbles upon this repository, and it may help them understand a topic that may have been confusing or difficult to understand in class.

 ## Technologies Used
 - Java